A trailblazing drug crime attorney in your corner

 Warrants to search places are ripe for challenge, as well.
 If there is a material misrepresentation used by law enforcement to obtain the warrant, the evidence obtained from it must be suppressed as “fruit of the poisonous tree.”
 If a warrant is too broad in scope or duration, the evidence obtained following the warrant should also be suppressed.

-• It’s important to recognize that snitches are usually criminals themselves.
-What’s more, if police aren’t required to provide any information regarding the past reliability of the informant, without revealing their identity, there is no way to verify an informant ever existed or had reliable information at all.
+It’s important to recognize that snitches are usually criminals themselves.
+What’s more, if police aren’t required to provide any information regarding the past reliability of the informant, without revealing their identity, there is no way to verify whether an informant ever existed or had reliable information.

 Facing charges?
-It’s critical that you hire a lawyer who understands this and can aggressively advocate on your behalf.
+It’s critical that you hire a lawyer who understands the issues and can aggressively advocate on your behalf.

 Shauna coauthored the winning amicus brief submitted on behalf of the Minnesota Association of Criminal Defense lawyers in Torgerson, which addressed the expansion of stops in vehicles based on the smell of marijuana alone.